codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   Every hybrid runtime installation makes commits to three Git repos:

   * Runtime install repo: The installation repo that manages the hybrid runtime itself with Argo CD.
 If the repo URL does not exist, it is automatically created during runtime installation.
   * Git Source repo: Created automatically during runtime installation.
 The repo where you store manifests for pipelines and applications.
+See [Git Sources]({{site.baseurl}}/docs/runtime/git-sources).
   * Shared configuration repo: Created for the first runtime in a user account.
 The repo stores configuration manifests for account-level resources and is shared with other runtimes in the same account.
+See [Shared configuration repository]({{site.baseurl}}/docs/reference/shared-configuration).

 See also [Codefresh architecture]({{site.baseurl}}/docs/getting-started/architecture).